Wall St extends run on consumer confidence; oil sinks

 The dollar fell and the euro rose in anticipation of a huge offering of cheap cash from the European Central Bank to banks.

-The Nasdaq hit highs not seen since 2000, with technology stocks among the day's best performers.
-The S&P 500 settled above the March 2011 peak, signalling the rally may have legs.
+The Nasdaq .IXIC hit highs not seen since 2000, with technology stocks among the day's best performers.
+The S&P 500 .SPX settled above the March 2011 peak, signalling the rally may have legs.

 "I don't see anything technically favoring a downturn right now," said Chris Burba, short-term market technician at Standard & Poor's in New York.